Distributed Computing by Mobile Robots: Uniform Circle Formation: The Algorithm: Formal Description

 \paragraph{Centrality and co-radiality.} If one point of $S$ lies at the center of SED, then $S$ is said to form a \CE configuration.
 If two points lie on the same ray emanating from the center of SED, they are said to be \emph{co-radial} with each other, and each of them is a \emph{co-radial} point.
 If $S$ has co-radial points, it is said to form a \CO configuration.
 It follows that a \CE set is also \CO.

 \paragraph{Antipodal points.} Two points on SEC$(S)$ that are collinear with the center of SEC$(S)$ are said to be \emph{antipodal} to each other (with respect to SEC$(S)$).

 \begin{observation} The center of SED$(S)$ lies in the convex hull of $S\cap \mbox{SEC}(S)$.
-Therefore, every half-circle of SEC$(S)$ contains some points of $S$.
+Therefore, every half-circle of SEC$(S)$ contains at least one point of $S$.
 In particular, if just two points of $S$ lie on SEC$(S)$, they are antipodal. \end{observation}

 \paragraph{\PR configurations.} $S$ is \PR if there exists a regular $n$-gon (called the \emph{supporting polygon}) such that, for each pair of adjacent edges, one edge contains exactly two points of $S$ (possibly on its endpoints), and the other edge's relative interior contains no point of $S$~\cite{DieLP08}.
 A \PR set is shown in Figure~\ref{f01}(c).
 There is a natural correspondence between points of $S$ and vertices of the supporting polygon: the {\em matching vertex} $v$ of point $p\in S$ is such that $v$ belongs to the edge containing $p$, and the segment $vp$ contains no other point of $S$.
 If two points of $S$ lie on a same edge of the supporting polygon, then they are said to be \emph{companions}.